ALinuxNinja/salt-csf/README.rst

 A utility that allows you to manage CSF Firewall.

-For instructions on configuration and use, see the `Wiki <https://github.com/ALinuxNinja/salt-csf/wiki>`_

 .. note::

     See the full `Salt Formulas installation and usage instructions